Sheffield Star Newspaper,

 niggling aches and pains, energy and stress level.

-movement of the fish's entire spinal column and
+of the fish's entire spinal column and all its

-all its muscles.
-Babies move their spines in a
+muscles.
+Babies move their spines in a similar

-similar side-to-side motion in their cots but as
+side-to-side motion in their cots but as we get

-we get older we don't have much need for this
+older we don't have much need for this serpentine

-stressed joints and inability to relax that make
+joints and inability to relax that make our lives

 The medic decided it